 Flaxseed is a product of the flax plant (Linum spp), which includes close to 300 species of annual or perennial flowering herbs.
 Flax seeds are a rich source of fiber (soluble and insoluble), alpha-linolenic acid (ALA) (an omega-3 fatty acid), protein, and phytoestrogens (a type of lignan).
 Flaxseed often acts like a laxative because of its fiber and mucilage content.
 Omega 3 fatty acids are very important in the development and maintenance of a healthy brain, liver, heart, and immune system for all animals, including poultry.

 Anticancer: A reduction in the severity of ovarian adenocarcinomas was found in laying hens fed a flaxseed-enriched diet.
 Hens also had more early stage ovarian tumors which were still confined to the ovary.
-Feeding hens a daily diet of enriched flaxseed reduces the severity and incidence of reproductive tract tumors in egg laying hens.
+Feeding hens a daily diet of enriched flaxseed reduces the severity and incidence of ovarian cancer in hens.

 Caution - Toxic Properties: Flax plants have the potential to produce toxic cyanide.